Our cookies

 Lebara are the second provider on this list who use Vodafone’s network.
 But their tariffs are quite high, meaning your usage on Pay As You Go will add up quickly:

-8th: Lyca Mobile are an expensive option for PAYG
+Lyca Mobile are expensive and inflexible for PAYG

 Lyca Mobile are a budget provider on EE’s network.
 However, for Pay As You Go they have the highest tariffs of all UK networks.
 You’ll eat up your credit very quickly at their rates: